Adopted in November 2018

 The Secretary shall keep accurate minutes of all meetings of NJSPE.
 The Secretary shall ensure the timely delivery of the annual ballot in conjunction with NJSPE Elections and shall perform such duties as are normally attendant upon the office of Secretary as directed.

 Section6.
 Duties of the Treasurer

 The Treasurer shall receive all monies and properties of the Society, keeping accurate records of the same; make disbursements as approved and directed by the Board; render an annual report of all receipts and disbursements and shall perform such other duties as are normally attendant upon the office of Treasurer and as directed by the Board.

-Should a vacancy occur in the office of the President, the unexpired term shall be filled by the Vice President or Secretary in that order.
-In case both Vice President and the Secretary are unable to serve as President, this office and any other vacancy created in any office at any time shall be filled at the next regular meeting of the Board by a majority vote of the members present.
+Should a vacancy occur in the office of the President, the unexpired term shall be filled by the President-Elect, who shall be eligible to serve one full term as President in the immediate succeeding year.
+In the event that the President-elect is unable to serve as President, this office and any other vacancy created in any office at any time shall be filled at a meeting of the Board to be conducted as quickly as practicable after the vacancy occurs by a majority vote of the members present except that only the Vice President, the Secretary, or the Treasurer may fill a vacancy in the office of President.
 Such election shall be for the unexpired term of the office to be filled.

 Section 1.
 Business of the Executive Committee